Yoonit-Labs/ios-yoonit-camera/README.md

 ### Image Quality

 The image quality is the classification of the three attributes: darkness, lightness and sharpness.
 Result available in the `onImageCaptured` event.
-Let's see each parameters specifications:
+Let's see each parameter specifications:

 | Threshold           | Classification
 | -                   | -